awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-launch.md

 1. Under **Software Configuration**:
    + For **Release**, select emr\-5\.33\.0, and choose JupyterHub\.
    + If you use Spark, to use the AWS Glue Data Catalog as the metastore for Spark SQL, select **Use for Spark table metadata**\.
-For more information, see [Using the AWS Glue Data Catalog as the metastore for Spark SQL](emr-spark-glue.md)\.
+For more information, see [Use the AWS Glue Data Catalog as the metastore for Spark SQL](emr-spark-glue.md)\.
    + For **Edit software settings** choose **Enter configuration** and specify values, or choose **Load JSON from S3** and specify a JSON configuration file\.
 For more information, see [Configuring JupyterHub](emr-jupyterhub-configure.md)\.

 1. Under **Add steps \(optional\)** configure steps to run when the cluster is created, make sure that **Auto\-terminate cluster after the last step is completed** is not selected, and choose **Next**\.